Your new career as a registered nurse IS possible

 - Program pathway to continue to advance your education and nursing career

-Go full-time and you could finish the program in less than 12 months either online or at one of our campus locations.
+Go full-time and you could finish the program in less than 12 months either online or on campus in Orlando, Florida.

 - Magnet-based curriculum